samseyi672/abn_amro/README.md

-This is a recipe managment project.It uses the microservice architeucture and the front end is written in angular.
+This is a recipe managment project.It uses the microservice architecture and the front end is written in angular.